EbookFoundation/thoth-wiki/Home.md

 * [[Web of Science]] (Clarivate)
 * [[WorldCat Discovery]]* (OCLC)

-`add also references from https://musingsaboutlibrarianship.blogspot.com/2020/11/more-new-search-discovery-apps-fatcat.html`
+`add also references from https://musingsaboutlibrarianship.blogspot.com/2020/11/more-new-search-discovery-apps-fatcat.html and https://musingsaboutlibrarianship.blogspot.com/2020/11/the-next-generation-discovery-citation.html`

 The discovery platform of EBSCO is linked to its [[EBSCO ebooks]] service.

 ## Ebook Distributors

 Ebook distributors differ from Digital Libraries in the sense that they do not claim to offer a scholarly function, be that to research institutions or to the general public.
 Most ebook distributors operate some form of monetization scheme, which may not be hospitable to OA books.